andres20980/kasten-docs/docs/operating.md

 1. Create a Kubernetes Secret, k10-dr-secret , using the passphrase provided while enabling Disaster Recovery as described in Specifying a Disaster Recovery Passphrase .
 2. Install a fresh Veeam Kasten instance in the same namespace as the above Secret.
-3. Provide bucket information and credentials for the object storage location or NFS/SMB file storage location where previous Veeam Kasten backups are stored.
+3. Create a Location Profile with the object storage location or NFS/SMB file storage location where Veeam Kasten KDR backups are stored.
 4. Create KastenDRReview resource providing the source cluster information.
 5. Create KastenDRRestore resource referring to the KastenDRReview resource and choosing one of the restore points provided in the KastenDRReview status.
 6. The steps 4 and 5 can be skipped and KastenDRRestore resource can be created directly with the source cluster information.
 7. Delete the KastenDRReview and KastenDRRestore resources after restore completes.
 Following recovery of the Veeam Kasten restore point catalog, restore cluster-scoped resources and applications as required.

-## Recovering Veeam Kasten From a Disaster via Helm â

-The k10restore tool has has been deprecated and will be removed in the 8.5 release.
-See Recovering Veeam Kasten from a Disaster via UI and Recovering Veeam Kasten from a Disaster via CLI for
-    supported recovery options.

-Recovering from a KDR backup using k10restore involves the following sequence of actions:

-1. Create a Kubernetes Secret, k10-dr-secret , using the passphrase provided while enabling Disaster Recovery
-2. Install a fresh Veeam Kasten instance in the same namespace as the above Secret
-3. Provide bucket information and credentials for the object storage location or NFS/SMB file storage location where previous Veeam Kasten backups are stored
-4. Restoring the Veeam Kasten backup
-5. Uninstalling the Veeam Kasten restore instance after recovery is recommended

-If Kasten was previously installed in FIPS mode, ensure the fresh Veeam
-    Kasten instance is also installed in FIPS mode.

 If Veeam Kasten backup is stored using an NFS/SMB File Storage Location , it is important that the same NFS share is reachable from
     the recovery cluster and is mounted on all nodes where Veeam Kasten is